 - Indiana Parks Alliance estimates that the deferred maintenance needs in state parks exceeds $100 million.

 ABOUT INDIANA STATE-OWNED NATURE PRESERVES

-- Nature Preserves are the most widely distributed system of protected lands in Indiana, with preserves in 65 of Indiana’s 92 counties
+- Nature Preserves are the most widely distributed system of protected lands in Indiana, with preserves in 70 of Indiana’s 92 counties.

-- Of the 213 state endangered plants, there is at least 1 protected example of 179 of them on the nature preserves
+- Of the 213 state endangered plants, 182 are found on these nature preserves.

-- Of Indiana’s 262 nature preserves, 38 of them occur on state parks, and 70 of them are directly managed by the Division of Nature Preserve Ecologists
+- Of Indiana’s 288 nature preserves, 38 of them are located within state parks, and 71 are directly managed by the Division of Nature Preserves ecologists.

 - Division of Nature Preserves owned and managed properties have increased from 17 in 1988 to 71 today.

 - Trails and parking lots afford visitors a chance to experience prairies, old-growth forests, cypress swamps, cedar glades and various types of wetlands.